The page has been translated by Gen AI.

 How-to guides

-The user can enter required information for the Kubernetes Engine through the Samsung Cloud Platform Console, select detailed options, and create a service.
+Users can enter the required information for the Kubernetes Engine and select detailed options to create a service through the Samsung Cloud Platform Console.

 Create Kubernetes Engine